 4) How many guests can I have, and what is defined as a ‘wedding reception’?

-Right now, we can offer a ceremony for 30 guests, including the registrars and a photographer (venue staff are not included).
+When weddings resume after 2nd December 2020, we can offer a ceremony and reception for 15 guests, including the couple.
+Registrars, photographers, videographers and venue staff are not included.

-The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food to guests, rather than any buffets.
-Unfortunately dance floors, bands and DJ will not be allowed under current guidelines in the early stages of wedding receptions resuming.
+The Government have recently defined a wedding reception as a sit down meal, meaning that we will serve food and drinks to guests, rather than any self-service style options.
+Unfortunately dance floors, bands and DJ will not be allowed under current guidelines.
+We have seen some lovely, imaginative alternative forms of entertainment in the evening to entertain guests.

 5) When will the guidelines be updated, and when will the number of guests allowed change?

-Unfortunately we don’t know the definite answer to this.
-The Government have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
-We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, our ability to hold larger and more extensive weddings.
+Unfortunately, we don’t know the definite answer to this.
+The Government still have a legal obligation to review restrictions on a monthly basis, and as such we are always ready to be proactive in our approach to our response.
+We are hopeful that capacities and restrictions will be reviewed regularly, and as any risk reduces, so will our ability to hold larger and more extensive weddings.

 6) What should I be doing now?

-This is a great opportunity to utilise any time you have spare to get ahead of your planning, and a lot of couples have found this to be a comfort and welcome distraction from current circumstances.
-We are on hand to offer one to one virtual meetings to discuss your wedding plans in detail.
-Please contact email@example.com to arrange this.
+This is a great opportunity to utilise any spare time you have to get ahead of your planning, and a lot of couples have found this to be a comfort and welcome distraction from current circumstances.
+We are on hand to offer meetings to discuss your wedding plans in detail, both virtually and in-person at the venue.
+Please contact firstname.lastname@example.org to arrange this.

 7) How are you making decisions for the future?